directoryxx/react-stores-cb-gh-000/README.md

 An arbitrary number of components can subscribe to state changes that occur in the store.
 Component's can then react to the  state change by updating their own state and thus triggering a re-render.

-But how can component's register themselves at the store?
+But how can components register themselves at the store?

 Let's look at an example component for that!